ToolUniverse: An open platform for democratizing AI scientists: Supplementary Note: Tools in

-\xhdr{Agentic tools.} Agentic tools operate autonomously to perform complex tasks using LLMs.
-Each agent is configurable with custom prompts and tool specifications, supporting multiple backend models, including ChatGPT and Gemini. \toun includes agentic tools for literature summarization, code analysis, hypothesis generation, experiment planning, and results analysis.
-By defining the prompts and tool specifications in the configuration file, one can quickly build an agentic tool.
+\xhdr{Agentic tools} Agentic tools operate autonomously to perform complex tasks using LLMs.
+Each agent is configurable with custom prompts and tool descriptions, supporting multiple backend models, including ChatGPT and Gemini. \toun includes agentic tools for literature summarization, code analysis, hypothesis generation, experiment planning, and results analysis.
+By defining the prompts and tool descriptions in the configuration file, one can quickly build an agentic tool.